 Marie-Jeanne Wyckmans’s works are out there!
-They have been performed in concert in Anderlecht, Beijing, Birmingham, Bordeaux, Brussels, Casteau, Corfu, Eupen, Havana, Huddersfield, Lisbon, Lyon, Mons, Montpellier, Montréal, Ohain, Pristina, Rome, Stockholm, Thessaloniki and Vorst…
+They have been performed in concert in Anderlecht, Beijing, Berkeley, Birmingham, Bordeaux, Bowling Green, Brussels, Corfu, Eupen, Havana, Huddersfield, Lisbon, Lyon, Mons, Montpellier, Montréal, Ohain, Pristina, Rome, Soignies, Stanford, Stockholm, Thessaloniki and Vorst…

 Cinema foley artist Marie-Jeanne Wyckmans’s passion for sound and listening pushed her to discover acousmatic music in 1984, at the 1st edition of the Festival acousmatique international L’Espace du son in Brussels (Belgium).